MatthewLarsen22/Hackathon-2023/README.md

 # Hackathon-2023
-This project was created by Iain McMurray, Brynne Larsen, and Matthew Larsen during USU's Hackathon in March of 2023.
+This project was created by Iain McMurray, Brynne Larsen, and Matthew Larsen during USU's Hackathon on March 24th and 25th of 2023.
 It is a clone of the multiplayer game mode of the NES game *Super Bomberman 2*.
 The project was written in JavaScript, HTML, and CSS.
 All code and images were created within 24 hours during the hackathon.